Peter Cushing

 Peter Wilton Cushing (26 May 1913 – 11 August 1994) was an English actor.
 His acting career spanned over six decades and included appearances in more than 100 films, as well as many television, stage and radio roles.
 He achieved recognition for his leading performances in the Hammer Productions horror films from the 1950s to 1970s and as Grand Moff Tarkin in Star Wars (1977).

 Born in Kenley, Surrey, Cushing made his stage debut in 1935 and spent three years at a repertory theatre before moving to Hollywood to pursue a film career.
 After making his motion-picture debut in the film The Man in the Iron Mask (1939), Cushing began to find modest success in American films before returning to England at the outbreak of the Second World War.
 Despite performing in a string of roles, including one as Osric in Laurence Olivier's film adaptation of Hamlet (1948), Cushing struggled to find work during this period.
 His career was revitalised once he started to work in live television plays and he soon became one of the most recognisable faces in British television.
 He earned particular acclaim for his lead performance as Winston Smith in a BBC adaptation of George Orwell's Nineteen Eighty-Four (1954).

 Cushing gained worldwide fame for his appearances in twenty-two horror films from the Hammer studio, particularly for his role as Baron Frankenstein in six of their seven Frankenstein films and Doctor Van Helsing in five Dracula films.
 Cushing often appeared alongside the actor Christopher Lee, who became one of his closest friends, and occasionally with the American horror star Vincent Price.
 Cushing appeared in several other Hammer films, including The Abominable Snowman (1957), The Mummy and The Hound of the Baskervilles (both 1959), the last of which marked the first of the several occasions he portrayed the fictional detective Sherlock Holmes.
 Cushing continued to perform in a variety of roles, although he was often typecast as a horror film actor.
 He played Dr. Who in Dr. Who and the Daleks (1965) and Daleks' Invasion Earth 2150 A.D.
 (1966), and became even better known through his part in the original Star Wars film.
 Cushing continued acting into the early to mid-1990s and wrote two autobiographies.

 Early life

 Peter Wilton Cushing was born in Kenley, then a village in the English county of Surrey, on 26 May 1913 to George Edward Cushing (1881–1956) and Nellie Marie (née King) Cushing (1882–1961).
-His father, a quantity surveyor, was a reserved and uncommunicative man whom Peter said he never got to know very well.
+His father, a quantity surveyor, was a reserved and uncommunicative man who Peter said he never got to know very well.
 His mother was the daughter of a carpet merchant and considered of a lower class than her husband.
 Cushing's family consisted of several stage actors, including his paternal grandfather, Henry William Cushing (who toured with Henry Irving), his paternal aunt Maude Cushing (his father's sister) and his step-uncle Wilton Herriot, after whom Peter Cushing received his middle name.